metaplex-foundation/developer-hub/src/pages/umi/metaplex-umi-plugins.md

 description: An overview of Metaplex Umi Plugins.
 ---

 Metaplex programs have been generated via Kinobi to work and run as plugin's via Umi.
 Each program in the Metaplex library has a different use and purpose in the Solana eco system.
+You can find even more Plugins to use with Umi in the [interface implementations page](/umi/implementations)!

 ## [Bubblegum](/bubblegum)